craftcms/commerce/docs/customers.md

 Logged in users can only be a single Customer in the system.
 A person may checkout as a guest customer with the same email multiple times, and a new guest customer will be created each time.

-When a user is registered and verified, all orders for the email address belonging to that user are transferred to them.
+After a user is registered and verified, whenever they log in, all guest orders that used the email address belonging to that user are transferred to the logged in user.
+This means, even if a registered user makes an anonymous/guest order, the next time they log in, the order will appear in their order history, as long as they used the same email address.